 As the name suggests, EFA is exploratory in nature – we don’t really know the latent variables, and the steps are repeated until we arrive at a lower number of factors.
 In this tutorial, we’ll look at EFA using R. Now, let’s first get the basic idea of the dataset.

 This dataset contains 90 responses for 14 different variables that customers consider while purchasing a car.
-The survey questions were framed using 5-point Likert scale with 1 being very low and 5 being very high.
+The survey questions were framed using a 5-point Likert scale with 1 being very low and 5 being very high.
 The variables were the following: